Kahumbi/News-Article/README.md

 * Once your browser is running use this url to view the page `localhost:5000`

 # Behaviour Driven Development
-          BEHAVIOUR                               INPUT                                   OUTPUT
-  1.Display various news sources             * Scroll through the page             *  List of various news categories 2.Display link to news Articles            * Click on go to article              *  Redirects to the parent page of news article
+  1.Display various news sources
+   *INPUT: Scroll through the page
+   *OUTPUT: List of various news categories
+  2.Display link to news Articles
+   *INPUT: Click on go to article
+   *OUTPUT: Redirects to the parent page of news article 3.Displays the page of the news article
-  3.Displays the page of the news article    * The page loads up                   * The article can now be read & viewed from image,descriptions & content
+   *OUTPUT: The page loads up
+   *INPUT: The article can now be read & viewed from image,descriptions & content

 # Copyright & Liscence Info
 Copyright and liscence information for this application have been registered under MIT LISCENCE.
 The author of this app is David Kahumbi.
 The live link to site is on GITHUB